 - brief introduction to Wellcome’s approach in searching for these active ingredients

-- findings from 30 reviews we commissioned in 2020 which examined the evidence for 27 active ingredients; these include approaches from the cellular level (such as circadian rhythms and reduced inflammation in the body) to the societal (such as neighbourhood cohesion and urban access to green space)
+- findings from 30 reviews we commissioned in 2020 (Part 1) and 21 reviews we commissioned in 2021 (Part 2), which together examined the evidence for 46 active ingredients; these include approaches from the cellular level (such as circadian rhythms and hippocampal neurogenesis), to the cognitive (such as emotion controllability and reduced repetitive negative thinking), to the societal (such as social inclusion and urban access to green space)

 - broad reflections on the key insights that we have taken from this work.